DFPercush/PhysicalQuantity/README.txt

 		The project uses the 141 toolchain from VS 2017, mainly because of a stupid glitch in 2019pre which fights me every time I try to type a semicolon.
 (Keyword try.
 It's infuriating.)
 		If you want to upgrade, tell git to ignore the vcxproj files or revert them before commit.
+		This can be done with git update-index --skip-worktree <files>
 		* I may forget to change this part of the README when I finally do upgrade myself, but just use common sense.

-	In Linux, open a shell where you cloned the code and run 'make'. bin/ will contain the test console binary, as well as the 'gencode' binary used to generate the .ah and .acpp files. lib/ will contain the static library, or object archive, with the API.
+	In Linux, open a shell where you cloned the code and run 'make'. bin/ will contain the 'testconsole' binary, as well as the 'gencode' binary used to generate the .ah and .acpp files. lib/ will contain the static library, or object archive, with the API.
-		If you want to produce a .so instead, you can change the compiler flags in config.mk - although the makefile is currently set up with a build rule to produce an .a file, so that will need to be updated as well.
+		If you want to produce a .so instead, you can change the compiler flags in config.mk - although the makefile is currently set up with a build rule to use 'ar' to produce an .a file, so that will need to be updated as well, using g++ instead, to make a .so.

 Including in other projects: